 3.)
 Under the "Labels" section, click the "Create new label" button.

 4.)
 Enter any new label name, and click Create.
-Think on this as a folder for the emails to go to.
+Think of this as a folder for the emails to go to.

 5.)
 Click here to navigate to "Filters and Blocked Addresses" in settings.

 6.)
-Enter email@example.com in the From box in the top of the popup.
+Enter firstname.lastname@example.org in the From box at the top of the popup.

 7.)
 To filter the BCC emails enter -to:email@example.com in the to box.